top of page

 • Continue succession planting cool-season veggies mentioned above.
 Fall is also the best time to plant perennials, trees, and shrubs

 Also, observe the plants in your garden and how they respond to freezing temperatures.
 Here and Here is some information about the winter hardiness of different vegetables.
-And here is part 1 and part 2 of our garden assessment after the craziest year we've had on record so far (snowpocalypse 2021).
 This is all helpful information, but just like "days to maturity," killing temperatures vary a lot from garden to garden.
 Stronger plants grown in rich, healthy, well-mulched soil are much more resilient.
 Plants grown in the ground as opposed to raised beds also survive lower temperatures because their root system is below ground.
 Acclimation also plays a huge role in whether or not plants survive a freeze.
 In years where we have a good cold period before a freeze, frost-hardy vegetables will have a chance to acclimate to cold conditions and will likely bounce back from a freeze.
 But if we have one of those years where it's endlessly hot and then abruptly cold, well, time to get your frost covers ready.

 There's no telling what Mother Nature will do, so it's a good idea to consider how you'll protect your garden if an extreme freeze sweeps through.
 It's great to have hoops with row covers, frost blankets, and/or tarps that you can drape over and clamp on.
 You can makeshift the hoops with pvc, masonry wire, or repurposed old metal fencing.
 You can also use plastic storage bins, buckets, plastic lettuce tubs weighed down with bricks, jars, tomato cages laid on their sides with old shower curtains on top.
 Use what you have.
 That's what we do, and we always save much of our garden.
 You just want to keep the surface of the cover from touching the plants and you want to make sure the material touches the ground all around so the cold air can't get in.
 You're basically making a tent for your plants.
 If you have a bunch of young plants scattered around the garden, mason jars work great.
 And dumping a bunch of leaves on everything to help insulate works wonders!